 Proverbs 15:18 (ESV)

-A constant ingredient of conflicts in our relationships is anger- allowing our tempers flare up at the provocation or perceived provocation of others.
+A constant ingredient of conflict in our relationships is anger: allowing our tempers flare up at the provocation or perceived provocation of others.
 It was in a spur of the moment and in anger, that King Ahasuerus took a decision that ended his marriage with Queen Vashti.
 Even today, anger causes so much conflict and ruins many relationships.
-Often, when anger is allowed to take control of situations, it results in bitterness, arguments and separation of relationships.
+Often, when anger is allowed to take control of situations, it results in bitterness, arguments and destruction of relationships.
 Therefore, an important practical step to managing conflicts is mastering your anger.
-You must decide that anger will not have rule over you; rather, you must learn to bridle it and put it under control because according to Proverbs 25:28 someone without self-control is like a city that is broken down without walls.
+You must decide that anger will not have rule over you; you must learn to bridle it and put it under control because according to Proverbs 25:28 someone without self-control is like a city that is broken down without walls.

 Give no place to anger; it only leaves ruin in its wake…bridle it!